osresearch/hcpy/README.md

 *WARNING: This is not ready for prime time!*

-The dishwasher has a local HTTPS port open (and the dryer seems to have unencrypted HTTP).
+The dishwasher has a local HTTPS port open.
 Attempting to connect to the HTTPS port with `curl` results in a cryptic protocol error due to the non-standard cipher selection, `ECDHE-PSK-CHACHA20-POLY1305`.
 PSK also requires that both sides agree on a symetric key, so it is necessary to figure out what that key is before any further progress can be made.

+The clothes washer has a local HTTP port that also responds to websocket traffic, although the contents of the frames are AES-CBC encrypted with a key derived from the PSK and authenticated with SHA256-HMAC using another key derived from the PSK.
+It is also necessary to find the IV for the AES encryption to communicate with the washer.

+Despite the usual reputation for bad IoT security, Bosch-Siemens seem to have done a decent job of designing their system, especially since they considered a no-cloud local control configuration.
+The protocols seem sound and should prevent most any random attacker on your network from being able to take over your appliances to mine cryptocurrency.

-## Finding the PSK
+## Finding the PSK (and IV)

 ![application setup screen](images/network-setup.jpg)